zed-industries/zed/docs/src/vim.md

 There are four types of features in vim mode that use Zed's core functionality, leading to some differences in behavior:

 1. **Motions**: vim mode uses Zed's semantic parsing to tune the behavior of motions per language.
 For example, in Rust, jumping to matching bracket with `%` works with the pipe character `|`.
 In Javascript, `w` considers `$` to be a word character.
 2. **Visual block selections**: vim mode uses Zed's multiple cursor to emulate visual block selections, making block selections a lot more flexible.
-For example, anything you insert after a block selection updates on every line in real-time, and you can adding or remove cursors anytime.
+For example, anything you insert after a block selection updates on every line in real-time, and you can add or remove cursors anytime.
 3. **Macros**: vim mode uses Zed's recording system for vim macros.
 So, you can capture and replay more complex actions, like autocompletion.
 4. **Search and replace**: vim mode uses Zed's search system, so, the syntax for regular expressions is slightly different compared to Vim.
 Head to [Regex differences](#regex-differences) for details.